2.7. Status Conditions and Saving Throws

 Exhausted is always a Persistent Condition.

-Abilities with the "Exhausting" Penalty (or "Exhausting Abilities") impose one Stack of Exhausted if you Pass their Test.
+Abilities with a Test that involves "Exhaustion" (or "Exhausting Abilities") impose one stack of Exhausted on you when you Pass their Test.
 You lose all stacks of Exhausted at the end of an Episode.

-All Exhausting Ability Tests have one Disadvantage for each stack of Exhausted that you have.
+All future Tests that involve Exhaustion have one Disadvantage for each stack of Exhausted that you have.

 This Condition effectively limits how many times you can perform your most powerful Abilities.
 Since the Stacks of this Ability only go away upon ending an Episode, you may only be able to cast a few Exhausting Abilities before too many Disadvantages stack up and the risk begins to outweigh the reward.
 Most Exhausting Abilities have a steeper cost of Failure, so take care when choosing to use one.